Good Will Hunting: Post-production and music

 For Good Will Huntings score, Van Sant worked with film composer Danny Elfman, with whom he had first collaborated on To Die For.
 At that time, Van Sant had heard of singer-songwriter Elliott Smith while searching for "raw" sounds, but decided that a heavy metal artist would better fit the film.
 After wrapping production for To Die For, he began listening to Smith's music, thinking it would be a better match with Good Will Hunting.
 He first talked about it with Bender during pre-production and went on to film with Smith's music in mind, telling Scalia to begin incorporating his songs while editing.
 Meanwhile, he met with Elfman in Boston to ask for his opinion.
 Elfman approved and began writing a score to match the songs.
 Towards the end of the editing process, Van Sant contacted Smith through mutual friends to ask for permission to use his music.
 Smith agreed after watching the film, which inspired him to write an original song, "Miss Misery", for Good Will Hunting.
 Elfman, Smith, and Van Sant collaborated to finish the score, blending Smith's songs with Elfman's pieces.
-Elfman provided the orchestral arrangement for Smith's 1997 song "Between the Bars" and later rearranged "Miss Misery" for his performances at award shows, including the 70th Academy Awards.
+Elfman provided the orchestral arrangement for "Between the Bars" and later rearranged "Miss Misery" for Smith's performances at award shows, including the 70th Academy Awards.
 Elfman recalled it as "the best experience" he had working on music with an artist, adding: "After 110 films, or whatever, it's been one of the only two times I feel I collaborated with anybody".

+Motifs

 Mathematics

 The main hallway blackboard is used twice to reveal Will's talent, first to the audience, and second to Professor Lambeau.
 Damon based it on his artist brother Kyle visiting MIT's Infinite Corridor and writing "an incredibly elaborate, totally fake, version of an equation" on a blackboard, which lasted for months.
-Kyle returned to Matt, saying that MIT needed those blackboards "because these kids are so smart they just need to, you know, drop everything and solve problems!".
+Kyle returned to Matt, saying that MIT needed those blackboards "because these kids are so smart they just need to, you know, drop everything and solve problems!"